rrojan/next-api-middlewares/README.md

 It is designed to work well with the new NextJS app router, and is heavily inspired by the middleware architecture of ExpressJS.

-Since we are piping together functions, *all middlewares run as route handlers - no edge functions involved!* This makes it different from NextJS' native `middleware.ts` implementation
+Since we are piping together functions, *all middlewares run as route handlers - no edge functions involved!* This makes it different from NextJS' native `middleware.ts` implementation.

 ### Features: